 But I digress.
 So, you know, veganism really doesn’t have any kind of biological basis for us at all.
 And but one thing that it does do is it limits your mTOR levels.
 Right.
 Well, depending on just how much insulin you’re generating, as you can generate mTOR with insulinemic, you know, foods as well.
 But the primary driver of mTOR is excess dietary protein.
 Right.

 Dr Ron Ehrlich [00:25:29] Now, Nora, just give us a quick 101 on mTOR.

-Dr Ron Ehrlich [00:30:54] Yeah, I mean, I know I know you were very keen on above ground vegetables being a good source with lots of different colours.
+Dr Ron Ehrlich [00:30:54] Yeah, I mean, I know you were very keen on above-ground vegetables being a good source with lots of different colors.
 And I agree with you on that.
 And then, you know, you do hear about well, vegetables are actually kind of dangerous in many ways because of all these.

 Dr Ron Ehrlich [00:32:00] I think I’ve sat through many of those.

 Nora Gedgaudas [00:32:03] I know you’ve been a witness to some of them.
 But the fact of the matter is that there are.
 And if anybody would have to be a fool to not recognize the fact that there are hundreds of studies extolling the virtues of many nutrients, you know, phytonutrients or phytochemicals, certain types of phytochemicals in a variety of plant-based foods that may be additionally helpful to us in many ways and providing a source.